 One stroller per child can be checked at the curb, gate, or ticket counter for free.
 Southwest offers infant fares that allow you to purchase a seat for your baby to sit in an FAA-approved car seat.

 Spirit permits one stroller per child checked free of charge, as well as a double stroller for two children.
 If you are using a car seat and did not pay for an assigned seat and the seats do not fit the car seat, the airline will try its best to move the parents and child in an aisle that will accommodate the seat, excluding Big Front Seats.
 Big Front Seats are a premium item available for an extra fee.

 United permits checking a stroller or foldable wagon for each child at the ticket counter or gate at no additional charge.
 Small, collapsible strollers can be brought on board free of charge and stowed in the overhead compartments.
 They also allow customers to check a car seat for each child traveling.
 United does not reserve space for FAA-approved child seats unless a ticket has been purchased for that seat.
 If space is available after boarding is completed, customers may use adjacent unused seats for car seats.
 If space is not available after boarding is completed, the item must be stowed in an approved storage space.

 While it may seem like a hassle if it’s your first time, traveling and flying with a car seat and stroller doesn’t have to be as stressful as you may imagine.
 The key is to plan ahead and know what to expect from the airline you’re traveling with.
 In addition to using these tips, also make sure your stroller and car seat meet the compliance standards for flying and are comfortable and durable for the trip you’re planning.
-If it’s time to buy or upgrade either of these items, Chicco has a variety of car seats, strollers, and baby carriers for parents to choose from.
+If it’s time to buy or upgrade either of these items, Chicco has a variety of car seats, strollers, travel systems, and baby carriers for parents to choose from.